 All schools should have active policies which are strongly anti-bullying but there’s always a bit more that you as a parent can do to help your own child.

-In honour of Harmony Day this week, (and because it’s just really good practice any time of the year!), here are some tips to help your child at school.
+March 19th is the National Day of Action Against Bullying, so to help you take action, we’re offering you some tips to help your child at school.
 These tips will assist you and your child to identify if they are being bullied, as well as tips to help them be kind, respectful and inclusive to others in their school.

 I saw the most gorgeous act of kindness recently at my son’s school assembly